NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 3. Click the 'Fork' drop-down in the top right-hand corner
 4. Then click 'Create a new fork' you will now have a copy to work on.

-### Heroku
+### Heroku deployment

 - The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
+1. Login to Heroku
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+2. On the Heroku dashboard click on 'New'
+3. Select 'Create New App'
+4. Add an app name and select your region
+5. Click 'Create App'
+6. At the top of the page again, click 'Deploy'
+7. Click on 'Github' as your deployment method
+8. Search the relevant repo and link these
+9. Once linked, select 'Automatic deploys from' or 'Manual Deploy'
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
+10. The deployment process should happen smoothly if all deployment files are fully functional.
+Click the button 'Open App' on the top of the page to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.
+11. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 [Top ⇧](#table-of-contents)